regulus79/syncpath/README.md

 # syncpath

-Syncpath is a mod for animating the character position synced to music.
+Syncpath is a mod for animating the player position along a path to be synced to music.
+Useful for making music-sync videos or cinematic fly-overs.

+Supports both linear interpolation and a simple spline interpolation via double-lerping between the midpoints and corner of two segments.

+Camera direction intepolation is not currently implemented, and may have to wait until the minetest engine allows for smooth look direction interpolation in lua.

 ## Commands